evmcnb/quartz/content/Pearls/Fibroids.md

 Diagnosed with transvaginal ultrasound

-**Management**
+#### Management

+**Asymptomatic fibroids**
-Generally regress after the menopause.
+- Generally regress after the menopause.
-Nothing required for asymptomatic findings
+- Nothing required for asymptomatic findings

+**Menorrhagia secondary to fibroids**
+- Fibroids <3cm in size: levonorgestrel-releasing intrauterine system (IUS)
+- NSAIDs (mefenamic acid)
+- TXA
+- COOP/progestogen

 To shrink/remove:
 - GnRH agonists to reduce the size for a short time ? before removal